Home

 In all cases, students holding scholarships must be registered as King’s students in at least nine credit hours or the equivalent in each of the Fall and Winter terms.
 Should their registration fall below nine credit hours at any point in the year, the award will be prorated based on the number of months during which the student was in full-time attendance.

-In-course Scholarships
+In-course scholarships/awards

 Returning students will be considered for scholarships automatically at the end of each academic year; no special applications are necessary.
 King’s in-course scholarships are provided through various gifts, bequests and endowments, as well as from University funds.